SanjayShetty01/PredictingOpeningPriceNifty50/README.md

 #### 2. Pre-Processing the Data

-The Headline is passed through the function `analzyer_polarity_score()` from vaderSentiment moudulues. <put what does it do> The function would return the score in the score in the three columns, i.e. compound, neu(neutral), pos (positive) and neg (negative).
+The Headline is passed through the function `analzyer_polarity_score()` from vaderSentiment moudulues. <put what does it does here> The function would return the score  in the three columns, i.e. compound, neu(neutral), pos (positive) and neg (negative).

 [More about vaderSentiment](https://github.com/cjhutto/vaderSentiment)